bwinkers/activerules-middleware/README.md

 It was developed for use with Loopback 3 but should work with any Express based app.

-In the Loopback middleware.json add it early in the initial phase:
+Add it early in the Loopback middleware.json initial phase:
 ```
   "initial": {
     "./middleware/performance-tracker": {},